elastic/kibana/x-pack/plugins/cloud_security_posture/README.md

 You should wait until the server is ready to accept connections before running the integration tests.

-Then, in a separate terminal,we will run the integration test.
+Then, in a separate terminal, you can run the integration test.
 In order to do so, run the following command:

 ``` bash